-The important takeaway on this is that the PTE will rely on the ODUk-PMOH data (as we show in Figure 4) to process, manage and ultimately terminate the ODUk stream.
+The critical takeaway on this is that the PTE will rely on the ODUk-PMOH data (as we show in Figure 4) to process, manage, and ultimately terminate the ODUk stream.

-NOTE: Each ODUk signal, whether it is a lower-speed ODUj signal, (that we will ultimately map/multiplex into a higher-speed ODUk signal), or an ODUk signal that is simply transporting a single Non-OTN client signal, will have its own set of ODUk-PMOH data.
+NOTE: Each ODUk signal (whether it is a lower-speed ODUj tributary signal, that we map/multiplex into a higher-speed ODUk server signal), or an ODUk signal, (that is carrying a single Non-OTN client signal) will have its ODUk-PMOH data.

 This means that PTE (whether it is for transporting a single Non-OTN client signal or one of many lower-speed ODUj signals) will manage and monitor its own respective ODU signal.

 I have redrawn Figure 2 to show where the circuitry generates and terminates/monitors the ODU4-PMOH within the Non-OTN Client Path (of 100GBASE-R over OPU4/ODU4).

 I have included this figure below in Figure 5.

 Figure 5, Illustration of the 100GbE to ODU4 Path.
 (The Entire ODU4 Path is shaded).